maybebyte/anthesis/self-host-guide.md

 long URL, then purchase it.

 Now you need to point your domain to your server's IP using an A record for IPv4 and an AAAA record for IPv6.
-Each domain registrar handles this differently.
+To do so, use your domain registrar's web interface.
 Without these, no one can visit your website unless they type in the IP address of the machine it's hosted on.

 ## Read documentation